AlphaCrest Capital Management LLC Has $2.17 Million Position in News Co. (NASDAQ:NWSA)

 A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
 CIBC Asset Management Inc lifted its stake in News by 1.2% during the 2nd quarter.
 CIBC Asset Management Inc now owns 41,503 shares of the company’s stock valued at $1,070,000 after acquiring an additional 475 shares in the last quarter.
 Profund Advisors LLC lifted its stake in News by 5.4% during the 2nd quarter.
 Profund Advisors LLC now owns 11,400 shares of the company’s stock valued at $293,000 after acquiring an additional 582 shares in the last quarter.
 Rockefeller Capital Management L.P. lifted its stake in News by 4.7% during the 2nd quarter.
 Rockefeller Capital Management L.P. now owns 15,552 shares of the company’s stock valued at $400,000 after acquiring an additional 702 shares in the last quarter.
 Stratos Wealth Partners LTD. lifted its stake in News by 5.5% during the 3rd quarter.
 Stratos Wealth Partners LTD. now owns 13,679 shares of the company’s stock valued at $322,000 after acquiring an additional 713 shares in the last quarter.
 Finally, Commerce Bank lifted its stake in News by 8.0% during the 3rd quarter.
 Commerce Bank now owns 10,849 shares of the company’s stock valued at $255,000 after acquiring an additional 808 shares in the last quarter.
 63.39% of the stock is owned by institutional investors and hedge funds.

-A number of research firms have recently commented on NWSA.
+Several brokerages have weighed in on NWSA.
+Zacks Investment Research upgraded News from a “hold” rating to a “buy” rating and set a $25.00 price objective on the stock in a research note on Tuesday, November 16th.
 TheStreet upgraded News from a “c+” rating to a “b” rating in a research note on Thursday, November 4th.
-Zacks Investment Research upgraded News from a “hold” rating to a “buy” rating and set a $25.00 price objective on the stock in a research note on Tuesday, November 16th.
-Five investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, News currently has an average rating of “Buy” and an average target price of $26.96.
+Five analysts have rated the stock with a buy rating, Based on data from MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of $26.96.

 News Profile